ק Kol HaTor

-WE WRITE, SEEK AND PUBLISH commentaries that present Scriptural based Messages for the Return of the Lost House of 10-Israel and their reconciliation with Judah (Judaism) – i.e. The Geulah or Redemption of Israel.
+WE WRITE, SEEK AND PUBLISH commentaries that present Scriptural based Messages for the Return of the Lost House of 10-Israel and their reconciliation with Judah (Judaism) – that is The Geulah or Redemption of Israel.

 DISCLAIMER – the authors and promoters of the articles and videos that we place here are mostly not connected in any way to KOL HATOR and may well not share our views and interpretations.
 We do however thank them for their insight and pointers that confirm our understanding and often broaden our insight.